luau-lang/rfcs/docs/support-for-generic-function-types-in-user-defined-type-functions.md

 ## Summary

-Add support for generic function types in user-defined type functions to allow more types to be accepted by them, including tables and classes which might contain generic function types.
+Add support for generic function types in type functions to allow more types to be accepted by them, including tables and classes which might contain generic function types.

 ## Motivation

 Generic functions are very common in Luau, especially when inferred by the typechecking engine.
-They are also often present in classes.
+They are also often present in classes defined by the environment.

-Omitting generic types from appearing in user-defined type functions limits their use.
+Omitting generic types from appearing in type functions limits their use.
-Even if there is no direct manipulation of generics, a serialization error appears immediately.
+Today, even if there is no direct manipulation of generics, a serialization error appears immediately.
+Ideally, we want use-defined type functions to support any possible type, aside from temporary implementation-detail types of the type solver.

 ## Design

-We will introduce a single 'generic' kind for both generic types and generic packs in runtime.
+We will introduce a single 'generic' kind of runtime type for both generic types and generic packs.

 While this doesn't match up the typechecking engine representation directly, we avoid having to deal with two different userdata types.
-Being opaque about the contents, assigning separate tags is also not that different.
+Being content of a generic type or pack is not known upfront, assigning separate tags is not that different from having an extra property on it.

-We already have variadic types that get represented as a regular runtime type in the 'tail' table member/arguments.
+We already have variadic types (`...number`) that get represented as a regular runtime type and only gain that special meaning when placed in a 'tail' spot.
-We also have a different representation of a table with a metatable.
+We also have a different representation of a table with a metatable between type functions and typechecking.

-Generics are created by specifying a name and whether or not it is a pack.
+Generics are created by specifying a name and a boolean marking it as a type or a pack.
 Generics that are coming from type inference might not have a display name, but still hold an auto-generated name internally.

 Names are the way generic identity is specified.